Jathin-24/Traffic_Accident_Severity_Prediction_System/README.md

 * Feature Engineering
 * Sampling of data
 * Train Random Forest
-* Save and download the Random Forest Model
+* Saves and downloads the Random Forest Model to the local system

 ### 2. `Gradient_Boosting_Complete.ipynb`